 Even though boats seem to float and drift easily, they’re still heavy.
 That means some interesting loads on the towing boat.
 A few thousand pounds of boat at the the end of a lightweight tow line can get “western” in a hurry, even in flat water and no wind.
-Add some seas or a heavy chop and some real breeze and the tow goes bad quickly.
+Add some seas or a heavy chop and some real breeze and the tow can go bad quickly.

 Most boats have relatively lightweight cleats, and most boaters don’t carry heavy lines – snapping lines and ripped out cleats aren’t helping your boat, or the boat you’re trying to help.
-It’s also likely that your power and props are just fine for fishing or skiing, and just aren’t suited for generating the torque necessary for towing a heavy load at lower speeds.
+It’s also likely that your power and props are just fine for motoring, fishing or skiing, and just aren’t suited for generating the torque necessary for towing a heavy load at lower speeds.
 Think about pulling another car on a wet road, spinning your tires the whole way.
 Probably not a good idea.

 What About the Line?

 A tow line should be eight or ten boat lengths (call it 250 to 300 feet) if you’re pulling a 30 foot boat.
 Most pleasure boats don’t carry line long enough or strong enough for serious towing.
 If you do have line, the worst to use is the standard three-strand nylon, since it has too much stretch, and tends to part explosively under load.
 Double-braided nylon is a better choice, but like any line that sinks, you’ll run the risk of fouling your props, if you allow too much slack.
 Your best bet is probably your anchor line, as it’s usually the longest and strongest line aboard.